 1. Multi-grain and Wheat Bread Is Better Than White Bread

-“Wheat bread” is generally white bread with caramel or molasses added to make it look dark and healthy.
-“Multi-grain” just means that different kinds of junky refined grains may have been used.
+“Wheat bread” has caramel or molasses added to make it look dark and healthy.
+“Multi-grain” means that different kinds of refined grains may have been used.
 Always look for the words “100% whole wheat” or “100% whole grain” on the package.

 2. Low fat means “Healthy”

 If you think low-fat diet is not necessarily a healthy one, then you are wrong.
 You should make sure you’re eating the right kind.
 Unsaturated fats are the ones our bodies need and use and lower blood cholesterol are found in foods such as oils, nuts, seeds, avocado, and oily fish.
 Low-fat products are only useful when they are helping you to reduce your intake of saturated fat,which is associated with high cholesterol and heart disease risk.
 You should always read the nutrition information label to make sure they’re free from added sugar.

 3. Skim milk has more sugar than full cream milk